|UNKNOWN Pub. Date

 The first in 1987 consisted of 36 cards that were not numbered.
 This set did not contain a Ben Hogan

 The second set consisted of 40 cards, all numbered, and contained a Ben Hogan card numbered 30.
-This set was issued as a complete boxed set or you could find them in packs of 5 cards and try to put you own set together.

 The 1993 set consisted of players, past and present to date, from both sides of the Atlantic.
 Today this would be known as the European Tour and the PGA Tour.